BaristaLabs/barista-coldbrew/README.md

 Barista-ColdBrew provides an all-in-one desktop app for Barista using Electron to allow scripts to be developed, executed and stored.

-Until packages are built, this repo will need to be forked in order to install and run Barista-ColdBrew
+Until packages are built, this repo will need to be cloned with git in order to install and run Barista-ColdBrew

 ```bash
 # Clone the repository